Skip to main content

 Reading your code

 When an investigation needs to understand the code itself, it does more than search for keywords.
 It works out which repositories are relevant from the incident’s context, plans the specific questions worth answering — “where is this value set?”, “what changed here recently?” — and then reads the code to answer them.
 All code analysis runs inside isolated, sandboxed containers.
 Repositories are cloned into ephemeral workspaces and deleted after use.
-See Code repositories for how access and security work.
+See Code setup for how access and security work.

 Querying your telemetry